dfinity/portal/style-guide.md

 ## Page structure

-The developers docs contain a wide variety of different document types, such as overview pages, concept pages, feature pages, tutorials, and reference pages.
+The developers docs contain a wide variety of different document types, such as introduction pages, concept pages, feature pages, tutorials, and reference pages.
 For this reason, the page structure will vary based on what type of document the page is.

 The following example template can be used: